razb/sensu-elasticsearch/README.md

 # sensu-elasticsearch

-This repository contains a Sensu extension for [Elasticsearch](http://elasticsearch.org):
+This repository contains a Sensu extension for [Elasticsearch](http://elasticsearch.org) which accepts metrics in graphite format.

-It accepts metrics in graphite format.
+It also leverages Sensu's extension module to run within the main Sensu EventMachine loop and uses elasticsearch's bulk api to send a batch of metrics for indexing.
+This should be helpful in environments that are indexing relatively large volumes of metrics in real-time.

 Note: if you want to append metadata tags to your metrics in elasticsearch then add the tags to your client definition in the sensu client.json. e.g.